Michael C. Moynihan: Media appearances

 Moynihan spoke at the Oslo Freedom Forum in May 2014.
 He has also appeared on Fox News with John Stossel, discussing his Daily Beast column accusing then-presidential candidate Bernie Sanders' of support for food rationing and bread lines in the Soviet Union.
 Until the show's cancellation in April 2017, Moynihan appeared on Red Eye on Fox News periodically.

-Moynihan has made multiple appearances on HBO’s Real Time with Bill Maher.
+Moynihan has made multiple appearances on HBO's Real Time with Bill Maher.

 Podcast

 Michael Moynihan is co-host of The Fifth Column podcast along with Matt Welch and Kmele Foster.
 He also hosts The Moynihan Report, an interview program with live caller participation via the 2WAY platform.
-He was a guest on various podcasts including The Megyn Kelly Show and The Remnant with Jonah Goldberg.
+He has been a guest on various podcasts, including The Megyn Kelly Show and The Remnant with Jonah Goldberg.